dinkzilla/mdl-ext/README.md

 #### Element queries to the rescue
 An element query is similar to a media query in that, if a condition is met, some CSS will be applied.
-Element query conditions (such as min-width, max-width, min-height and max-height) are based on elements, instead of the browser viewport.
-Unfortunately, CSS doesn’t yet support element queries, but there are a couple of JavaScript-based polyfills involving various syntaxes. **They are not standard - but that should not stop us from using them.** Element-first design is the spirit of the Atomic design principle, but looks very different in practice than how most people implement Atomic design using their mobile-first mindset.
+Element query conditions (such as `min-width`, `max-width`, `min-height` and `max-height`) are based on elements, instead of the browser viewport.
+Unfortunately, CSS doesn’t yet support element queries, but there are a couple of JavaScript-based polyfrills involving various syntaxes. **They are not standard - but that should not stop us from using them.** Element-first design is the spirit of the Atomic design principle, but looks very different in practice than how most people implement Atomic design using their mobile-first mindset.
 Instead of writing styles on advance for every conceivable situation a widget my find itself in, we are able